-Hector Slam Mapping and Indoor Positioning ROBOT with ROS and Lidar
+4. Hector Slam Mapping and Indoor Positioning ROBOT

 In this project, we will be devising a low-cost system for creating real-time maps of indoor environments.
 This will allow a robot to operate without collisions and navigate by avoiding any obstacles.

-This project is available at: Hector Slam Mapping and Indoor Positioning ROBOT with ROS and Lidar
+This project is available at Hector Slam Mapping and Indoor Positioning ROBOT.

-This project is available at: Artificial Intelligence-Based Chatbot for Appliance Control
+Full Project details are available at Artificial Intelligence-Based Chatbot for Appliance Control.

 This robot with a camera is placed in a remote location to capture the environment in visual form using Raspberry Pi (RPi).
 The captured visuals are displayed on the user’s virtual reality (VR) headset.